Mo198800/Assignment/README.md

 #### Topologies and Types of Networks
 Star topology is the one that experience the single point of failure.
 The single point of failure is when the hub or the switch have an issue the entire netweork go down. .
 Compare the Infrastructure Topology and Wireless Mesh.
 Which do you think is better and why?
 An infrastructure topology is used to extend a wired LAN to include wireless devices.
 In this topology the devices communicate with the wired LAN via base stations which acts as a bridge between wired and wireles.
 However, wireless mesh is easier to use because it doesn't need more wired like infrastrutre it is very reduned and easy to access.
+###Network Design
+My design expalins that two computers and printers connected to internet through router.

 #### Protocols